 Performance Testing for Online Games and Game Servers

-Online gaming is booming, and the demand for online games will be persistent in upcoming years.
-The global gaming market was valued at USD 173.70 billion in 2020, and it is expected to reach a value of USD 314.40 billion by 2026.
-One of the important growth factors is, perhaps, the pandemic, since multiple lockdowns made people stay at homes and turn to game platforms to pass the time.
-But it also created unexpected load growth on gaming servers all around the world.
+Online gaming is booming, and the demand for online games will persist in the coming years.
+The global gaming market was valued at USD 173.70 billion in 2020 and is expected to reach USD 314.40 billion by 2026.
+One of the important growth factors is, perhaps, the pandemic.
+Multiple lockdowns made people stay home and turn to game platforms to pass the time.
+However, it also created unexpected load growth on gaming servers worldwide.

-Obviously, in such circumstances the QA sector of load testing for online games is increasing, too.
-In this article, we will outline what is load testing in games, why it is an absolute must to performance test games on a regular basis, what types of performance tests are applicable in the online gamedev industry, and what place performance testing holds in the game project lifecycle.
+In such circumstances, the QA sector of load testing for online games is increasing, too.
+In this article, we will outline what load testing is in games, why it is an absolute must to perform performance tests on games regularly, what types of performance tests are applicable in the online game dev industry, and what place performance testing holds in the game project lifecycle.

-Check our last case “Performance Testing for Game Development: Process Automation”
+Check our latest case, “Performance Testing for Game Development: Process Automation”

 QA in Game Dev: an Absolute Must

-Game testing is one of the most important parts in a game development process.
-It helps you decide whether your gaming application is ready for launch or not, locates bottlenecks and errors, helps evaluate coherence and completeness, etc. As for load testing in particular, even such huge developers as Blizzard, Valve, Grinding Gear Games, Amazon Game Studios, and many other companies specialized in massive online games, often are challenged by server load problems, although they have huge budgets to spend on servers and preliminary testing.
+Game testing is one of the most important game development processes.
+It helps you decide whether your gaming application is ready for launch, locates bottlenecks and errors, helps evaluate coherence and completeness, etc. As for load testing in particular, even such huge developers as Blizzard, Valve, Grinding Gear Games, Amazon Game Studios, and many other companies specializing in massive online games often are challenged by server load problems, although they have huge budgets to spend on servers and preliminary testing.

 Gamers, however, are never patient.
-Rather, they are passionate people, spoiled with other mobile and desktop applications’ response time.
-If gamers have a bad experience with the game, they usually complain about it on Reddit or Twitter the very minute the game crashes.
-This causes collateral damage to the developers’ reputations, and severe financial losses, too.
+Rather, they are passionate people spoiled by other mobile and desktop applications’ response time.
+If gamers have a bad experience with the game, they usually complain about it on Reddit or Twitter the minute it crashes.
+This also causes collateral damage to the developers’ reputations and severe financial losses.
 Due to the high likelihood that the player will abandon the game after encountering serious problems, the studio must be 100% sure that all servers and services are working great for all locations 24/7.

 Games testing in the project lifecycle

 An online game project lifecycle starts with an idea.
-Pre-production and production usually require participation of producers, artists and engineers.
-When every base component has been executed by artists and the engineers both, the production team will then manage to optimize all the parts of the game to drive it to run properly on the hardware it is being produced for.
+Pre-production and production usually require the participation of producers, artists, and engineers.
+When artists and engineers have executed every base component, the production team will then manage to optimize all the parts of the game to drive it to run properly on the hardware it is being produced for.
 That’s where post-production starts, and a testing team should be involved, too.
-After they test the first game adaptation and return it to designers andor developers, the process reiterates.
+The process is reiterated after they test the first game adaptation and return it to designers and/or developers.

 Every new release or feature requires testing, too.
 So, to cut a long story short, testing of online games in the lifecycle of the project should be positioned like this: